-Our data suggests that the serum PARKmiR signatures may not only be valuable as s of PD but that these signatures may indeed reflect cellular changes in the brain.
+Our data suggests that the serum PARKmiR signatures may not only be valuable as classifiers of PD but that these signatures may indeed reflect cellular changes in the brain.

 Discussion

-Our study has shown that combinatory miRNA signatures in serum can act as robust s of PD and that these miRNA signatures regulate PD-associated proteins, including a-syn and LRRK2.
+Our study has shown that combinatory miRNA signatures in serum can act as robust classifiers of PD and that these miRNA signatures regulate PD-associated proteins, including a-syn and LRRK2.
 We have shown that a combination of miRNAs hsa-miR-335-5p, hsa-miR-3613-3p, and hsa-miR-6865-3p (PARKmiRs) can differentiate between PD and control serum in a large 370 PD patient and control longitudinal cohort at baseline.
 Furthermore, these PARKmiR signatures were validated in an independent 64 PD patient and control longitudinal cohort.
 In addition, the PARKmiR signatures were shown to have specificity towards PD as they exhibit different characteristics in AD serum samples.
 It is important to note that sequence similarities between the miR-520 and miR-548 families caused unsuccessful qRT-PCR analysis.
 Further the qRT-PCR data for some of the initial 23 candidate miRNAs in the affymetrix screen showed intergroup variation that resulted in statistically insignificant fold changes.
 These factors highlight the refinement of the initial 23 putative miRNAs into the more robust 3 PARKmiRs.

 Previous studies that have shown differential abundance of miRNAs in biofluids from PD and control samples are inconsistent with very few common candidate miRNAs amongst these studies[3, 6, 8-10].
 This is mainly because of the small cohort sizes employed, the characterization of single miRNAs, and importantly the lack of independent validation studies[3, 10].
 The importance of using samples at the time of diagnosis (baseline) from at least two independent prospective population-based longitudinal cohorts, in defining and characterizing miRNAs as potential biomarkers, cannot be over emphasized.
 In general, PD patients undergo a wide variety of pharmacological treatments involving multiple drugs in varying dosage[26] and biofluids collected for biomarker discovery post-treatment tend to produce inconsistent results that cannot be validated in independent cohorts.
 The most compelling study to date used 102 whole blood PD samples reporting altered expression of miRNAs, however the study only screened for miRNAs associated with LRRK2[27].
-Interestingly, a few studies have detected interesting miRNAs but the sample origin and type of biofluid makes it challenging to connect the findings [3]. miR-335-5p [9].
+Interestingly, a few studies have detected interesting miRNAs but the sample origin and type of biofluid makes it challenging to connect the findings [3].
+Furthermore, Martins and colleagues found that miR-335-5p, is down-regulated in peripheral blood mononuclear cells (PBMCs) as compared to the present study showing upregulation in serum [9].
+The observed differences in miR-335-5p levels can most likely be attributed to the different clinical samples used for the miRNA extraction.

-Our study has also highlighted that changes in single miRNA profiles, between control and PD patient serum samples, may not act as robust s of disease.
+Our study has also highlighted that changes in single miRNA profiles, between control and PD patient serum samples, may not act as robust classifiers of disease.
 For example, although miR-335-5p alone distinguished PD serum from control serum in the ParkWest cohort (AUC 0.90, 95% CI 0.87 to 0.93), miR-335-5p was unable to differentiate PD from control serum (AUC 0.62, p = 0.125) in the NYPUM cohort (Supplemental Fig. 1).
-In contrast, PARKmiR combinations acted as good s across different cohorts suggesting that combinatory miRNA signatures show more promise as complementary diagnostic tools for PD (Fig. 1 and Fig. 2).
+In contrast, PARKmiR combinations acted as good classifiers across different cohorts suggesting that combinatory miRNA signatures show more promise as complementary diagnostic tools for PD (Fig. 1 and Fig. 2).